Revelation of Jesus Christ

 A cubit can vary depending on the nation and whether it's a standard cubit or a royal cubit so I decided to just focus on the aspect ratio.

-60 x 6 would give the image a 10:1 aspect ratio, and so with that in mind I created a new canvas in Photoshop with the dimensions 600px (Height) x 60px (width).
-Viewing the proportions of this ratio it immediately became apparent that the image set up in Dura was unlikely to represent that of a human figure.
+60 x 6 would give the image a 10:1 aspect ratio, and so with that in mind we set up a canvas in Photoshop with the dimensions 600px (Height) x 60px (width).
+Viewing the proportions of this ratio it appeared unlikely that the image set up in Dura would have represented that of human form.
 There is a common monument that features constantly throughout time that does fit the 10:1 ratio and that is the obelisk.

 It does not prove that this is what Nebuchadnezzar had set up in Dura though given that obelisks have been erected all over the earth, and adopted by multi nations throughout the ages it would make the obelisk a serious contender.